[Coronavirus] Coronavirus exposes lack of common data approach

 While ECDC recognises that small discrepancies in the number of cases between the various sources are normal, the agency believes that "such small differences in the total number of cases have no epidemiological relevance" as they would not influence the public health measures in place.

-However, some experts believe that the EU's current approach to data collection and management may pose a missing an opportunity to fight the coronavirus outbreak.
+However, some experts believe that the EU's current approach to data collection and management may be missing an opportunity to fight the coronavirus outbreak.

 For example, it would be difficult to draw conclusions if the coronavirus has a relation to local climates, as there is missing information once the data is processed.